Bucks vs. Pacers Player Props Betting Odds

 |4.5 (Over: +114)

-- Damian Lillard's 25.9 points per game are 0.4 higher than Monday's prop total.
+- The 25.5 points Damian Lillard scores per game are 1.0 less than his prop total on Wednesday (26.5).

+- He averages 0.1 fewer rebounds than his prop bet Wednesday of 4.5.

 Get tickets for any NBA game this season at Ticketmaster!